krabhishek/opusgenie-di/README.md

 Apache License 2.0 - see LICENSE file for details.

+## Contributing

+We welcome contributions!
+Please see our [Contributing Guide](CONTRIBUTING.md) for details on:

+- 🐛 Reporting bugs
+- ✨ Suggesting features
+- 💻 Contributing code
+- 📖 Improving documentation
+- 🧪 Writing tests

 ## Support

 For issues and questions, please visit our [GitHub repository](https://github.com/krabhishek/opusgenie-di).